With all those labels out there, organic, natural, hypoallergenic, it’s so hard to know Are Your ‘Eco’ Skincare Products Actually Toxic-Free?

 Today, it’s a very different story.
 The Indie/Eco beauty companies are focusing on consumer health and eco-consciousness, innovation, inspiration, and efficacy.
 They are also taking a big bite out of the personal care market.

 And, the big boys, think L’Oréal, Estée Lauder etc. are taking note.
-What was once thought of a fad, is now a bonafide, legit business.
+What was once thought of as a fad, is now a bonafide, legit business.

 In fact, so legit, that it’s now become harder and harder to know which eco skincare product is right for you and whether the “natural” and “organic” claims are true.